 Payment History (35%)

 Every on-time payment builds your score; every missed payment damages it.
 A single 30-day late payment can drop a good score by 60–100 points.
 Payments more than 90 days late, collections, and bankruptcies cause severe, long-lasting damage.
-Set up autopay for at least the minimum balance to avoid accidental misses.
+Most negative marks stay on your report for seven years; Chapter 7 bankruptcy remains for ten years.
+Set up autopay for at least the minimum balance on every account to prevent accidental misses.

 Credit Utilization (30%)

-Credit utilization is the percentage of your available credit you're using.
-Keeping it below 30% is the general rule, but below 10% is better.
+Credit utilization is the percentage of your available revolving credit you are currently using.
+Keeping it below 30% is the commonly cited guideline, but scores in the 800+ range typically show utilization below 10%.
 If your total credit limit is $10,000 and you carry a $3,000 balance, your utilization is 30%.
-Pay down balances or request higher limits to improve this ratio.
+Pay down balances, request credit limit increases, or use multiple cards to spread balances and lower individual utilization ratios.

 Strategies to Improve Your Score

-- Pay every bill on time — automate payments if needed
+- Pay every bill on time — automate at least the minimum payment

-- Pay down revolving balances to reduce utilization
+- Pay down revolving balances to get utilization below 30%, then below 10%

-- Limit new credit applications to avoid hard inquiries
+- Limit new credit applications — each hard inquiry temporarily lowers your score

-- Become an authorized user on someone else's well-managed account
+- Become an authorized user on a trusted person's well-managed account

-You can check your credit report free once per year at annualcreditreport.com from each of the three bureaus (Equifax, Experian, TransUnion).
-Errors are common — fix them.
+You can check your full credit report free every week at annualcreditreport.com from each of the three bureaus.
+Errors are more common than most people realize — review all three reports at least once per year and dispute anything inaccurate.